SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 where $p_{\theta^*_S}$ is the (implicit) model distribution induced by $\theta^*_S$, and $\mathcal{F}: \mathcal{P}(\mathcal{X}) \rightarrow \mathbb{R}$ is a function that maps this distribution to a scalar quality metric.
 Following \citet{luefficient}, we define utility over a collection of outputs because comprehensive model evaluation requires studying global properties \citep{covert2020understanding} rather than individual outputs.
 For example, in supervised learning, \(\mathcal{F}\) might manifest as test accuracy; in text-to-image generation, it may encompass metrics ranging from perceptual scores \citep{zhang2018unreasonable} to distributional measures, e.g., FID \citep{heusel2017gans}.

-\textbf{Shapley value computation} The Shapley value \citep{shapley1953value} assigns credit to each contributor (player) $i \in N$ via the expected marginal contribution over subsets.
-Formally, given the retraining utility function \(v(S)\), the Shapley value of contributor \(i\) is
+\paragraph{Shapley value computation.} The Shapley value \citep{shapley1953value} assigns credit to each contributor (player) $i \in N$ via the expected marginal contribution over subsets.
+Formally, given the training utility function \(v(S)\), the Shapley value of contributor \(i\) is

-\paragraph{Computational bottlenecks} Estimating $\phi_i(v)$ for the retraining game is computationally challenging.
-Each coalition query $v(S) = \mathcal{F}(p_{\theta^*_S})$ requires: (i) retraining a model $\theta^*_S$ from scratch (or significant fine-tuning) on $\mathcal{D}_S$, and (ii) generating a sample set to compute the distributional metric $\mathcal{F}$.
+\paragraph{Computational bottlenecks.} Estimating $\phi_i(v)$ for the training game is computationally challenging.
+Each coalition query $v(S) = \mathcal{F}(p_{\theta^*_S})$ requires: (i) training a model $\theta^*_S$ on $\mathcal{D}_S$, and (ii) generating a sample set to compute the distributional metric $\mathcal{F}$.
 For models like FLUX \citep{labs2025flux1kontextflowmatching}, the per-query cost is expensive.
 Beyond this cost, the utility functions are typically non-additive, which inflates the variance of marginal contributions and increases the number of coalitions $M$ needed for accurate estimation \citep{mitchell2022sampling}.
 Consequently, even with sampling-based estimators such as KernelSHAP \citep{lundberg2017unified}, the total cost $O(M\cdot \mathrm{Cost}(\mathcal A))$ remains prohibitive.
-This motivates our training-free proxy framework, which approximates the retraining-game utility to reduce the cost for subset queries.
+This motivates our training-free proxy framework, which approximates the training-game utility to reduce the cost for subset queries.